 Kharmats said that she was initially drawn to apply for the scholarship because she felt it was appropriate to her type of graduate project research work.
 “But it grew to be so much more than that,” said Kharmats.
 “It has turned into a wonderful opportunity to meet amazing women who affect our daily lives.”

-The Graduate Assistantship and the John P. McGovern Library scholarship have given Kharmats a chance to breathe a little easier.
-“One of the things about grad school is juggling tuition with other obligations, while we also pursue our passion.
+The graduate assistantship and the John P. McGovern Library Scholarship have given Kharmats a chance to breathe a little easier.
+“One of the things about grad school is juggling tuition with other obligations while we also pursue our passion.
 It’s difficult with so many responsibilities.
-This scholarship and work in the library let me focus on what really matters.
-I can follow my passion, and not worry about what I’m going to eat tomorrow or where I’ll sleep tonight.
-It’s also great to have a sense of validation — to see that yes, I really can do this.”
+This scholarship and work in the library will let me focus on what really matters.
+I can follow my passion and not worry about what I’m going to eat tomorrow or where I’ll sleep tonight.
+It’s also great to have a sense of validation — to see that 'Yes, I really can do this.'”

 Kharmats likes that the Special Collections section of the M.D.
 Anderson Library is located on the second floor and all the way in the back of the building.
 “It’s like a refuge.
 When school life is busy, it’s nice to go there and feel the quiet and soothing environment.”